Chicago/clear-water/README.md

 ## Notes

-### A/B evaluation feature

-This project began as an attempt to improve on a model that was produced by the United States Geological Survey (USGS).
-As part of model development, an embedded feature was engineered that provides a way to do an A/B model peformance comparison against the USGS's model performance.

-This feature can be switched on and off, and another model could be substituted for the USGS model to do an A/B evaluation.

 ### Collaboration with the Civic Tech Community

 This project originated as a [breakout group](https://chihacknight.org/projects/2016/05/01/e-coli-predictions.html) at [Chi Hack Night](https://chihacknight.org/about.html).